Sotiriou Wilmowski Logo

 FREE CASE EVALUATION

 If you suffered serious injuries in a truck accident, you may be feeling overwhelmed by your physical recovery, financial losses, and legal options. injured in a truck accident?
 Fortunately, you don’t have to do it all alone.
-Contact Tom Wilmowski to schedule a free consultation.
+Contact our team of local St Louis truck accident attorneys at Sotiriou Wilmowski to schedule a free consultation.

 Out of all the things that can go wrong on the highway, getting hit by an 18-wheeler is probably the worst-case scenario.
 According to the US Department of Transportation, about 72% of truck accident deaths were the occupants of other cars (not truck drivers), and that number is only rising.